rust-lang/rust-wiki-backup/Library-editing.md

 When you want to work on one or more _particular_ modules, due to wanting better library code for the topic the module is concerned with, we ask that you follow a relatively structured process involving research, consultation and (relatively) objective criteria.
 There are 5 main steps to follow:

-  * Announce your intention on the mailing list, make a page on the wiki.
+  1. Announce your intention on the mailing list, make a page on the wiki.
 Discuss on the mailing list for 1 week.
-  * Research relevant standards (see below).
+  2. Research relevant standards (see below).
-  * Research relevant libraries in other languages (see below).
+  3. Research relevant libraries in other languages (see below).
-  * Write or reorganize the modules in question based on the library criteria given in this page (see below).
+  4. Write or reorganize the modules in question based on the library criteria given in this page (see below).
-  * Get another library-editor (or committer / reviewer) to review your module.
+  5. Get another library-editor (or committer / reviewer) to review your module.

 ### 1. Announce your intention

+  - Send an email to the mailing list stating your intention to work on a library and/or assume a library-editing role.
+This should take the form of an email to the mailing list with with "lib:" in the subject.
   - Make a copy of the [[module edit plan template|Lib template]] and add it to the **Active Module Edit Plans** section of [[Libs]].
-  - Send an email to the mailing list stating your intention to assume a library-editing role.
   - Put a link to the email in the template and note the date.
   - Discuss for _one week_ with the mailing list.
 Free-form discussion.
 Fish for ideas.
 See who else is interested.
   - **During this period, accept the possibility of veto**.
 If there is strong disagreement that the work you're proposing live in the standard library, you should probably keep it in an external package.
-  - Assuming there is general consensus on the desirability of the module: make a short list of salient people and ideas that came up during that week in your module edit plan.
+  - Assuming there is general consensus on the desirability of the module and your stewardship of it: make a short list of salient people and ideas that came up during that week in your module edit plan.
+  - If you requested it, you may at this point (subject to consensus of the core developers) also be added to the list of reviewers bors listens to, as a library editor. **Please exercise restraint in review and focus on library edits**.
+Library-editing is a middle role between non-authorized contributors and core developers, and should not be used to review your own work, or work outside the libraries.

 ### 2. Survey existing standards and techniques